ishaans99/Statistical-Analyses/README.md

 # Statistical-Analyses

-These are my lab reports for my mathematical statistics class.
+These are my lab reports for my upper division mathematical statistics class, taken Summer 2020.